nanoc/nanoc.app/content/doc/reference/config.md

 ## `text_extensions`

-A list of file extensions that nanoc will consider to be textual rather than binary.
+A list of file extensions that Nanoc will consider to be textual rather than binary.
 If an item with an extension not in this list is found, the file will be considered as binary.